micheles/decorator/documentation.rst

 the function is called with the same input parameters the result is retrieved from the cache and not recomputed.
 There are many implementations of ``memoize`` in http://www.python.org/moin/PythonDecoratorLibrary, but they do not preserve the signature.
+In recent versions of Python you can find a sophisticated ``lru_cache`` decorator in the standard library (in ``functools``).
+Here I am just interested in giving an example.

 A simple implementation could be the following (notice that in general it is impossible to memoize correctly something that depends on non-hashable arguments):